handshake-org/handshake-org.github.io/src/guides/resource-records.md

 Each Handshake name stores a single `Resource` with the maximum size of 512 bytes.

+Note that the blockchain records are designed to be referral-only, meaning you'll need a conventional nameserver running somewhere to host records like A, AAAA, CNAME, etc.

 ### Updating Resource Records

 To update the resource records associated with a name, the wallet RPC